ArneLimburg/testflight/README.md

 # Testflight.Space

-Testflight.Space is a JUnit 5 extension for flyway to mandate fast database tests with real databases and real flyway migrations.
+Testflight.Space is a JUnit 5 extension for flyway and liquibase to mandate fast database tests with real databases and real flyway or liquibase migrations.

-Simply annotate your JUnit 5 test with `@Flyway` and a fresh database will be started for every of your tests.
+Simply annotate your JUnit 5 test with `@Flyway` or `@Liquibase` and a fresh database will be started for every of your tests.

 ## Maven Coordinates